stefanpejcic/dev.openpanel.com/docs/services.md

 ## MySQL

 :::info
-Staring 0.1.7 OpenPanel uses MySQL docker container and data is stored inside `openpanel_mysql_data` volume.
+Starting 0.1.7 OpenPanel uses MySQL docker container and data is stored inside `openpanel_mysql_data` volume.
+[Info](https://openpanel.co/docs/changelog/0.1.7/#containerized-services)
 :::

 [MySQL](https://www.mysql.com/) is used as a database to store all user related information: